Aggtelek National Park

 • Aggtelek National Park is a UNESCO World Heritage Site.

-• The park is famous for its limestone caves, including the largest stalactite cave in Europe, the Baradla Cave.
+• The park features the largest stalactite cave in Europe, the Baradla Cave.

-• Guided cave tours are available for visitors.
+• Guided cave tours are available for various skill levels.

-• The park is home to diverse flora and fauna, including rare and endangered species.
+• The park hosts diverse wildlife, including rare and endangered species.

-• Spring and summer are the best times to visit, with pleasant weather and longer daylight hours.
+• Spring and summer are the best times to visit for mild weather and longer days.

 • The nearest major airport is Budapest Ferenc Liszt International Airport.

-• Local transportation within the park includes hiking trails, bicycles, and horse-drawn carriages.
+• Local transportation includes hiking trails, bicycles, and horse-drawn carriages.

 Posted by